Progress on reducing greenhouse gas emissions (GHGs)

 2015 Inventory Update

 The RCPA has begun the first update to the community-wide GHG inventory, based on 2015 data.
 This update provides a reference point for progress towards Sonoma County’s goals of reducing emissions 25% below 1990 levels by 2020 and 80% below 1990 levels by 2050.
-The RCPA will provide incremental updates to the community-wide GHG inventory and report on the status and impacts of projects and programs developed to reduce emissions in years to come.
+Sonoma County Emissions in 2015 remain 9% below 1990 levels, while countywide population grew 4% and gross domestic product (GDP) increased 22%.

 Countywide Greenhouse Gas Emissions by Source

-Analysis of 2015 building energy sector data revealed that emissions dropped 34% from 2010 to 2015.
+Emissions from building energy use dropped 34% from 2010 to 2015.
 This reduction largely results from utilities (Sonoma Clean Power, PG&E, and Healdsburg Electric) providing cleaner energy to Sonoma County customers.
 More information available in the Building Energy Fact Sheet.

 Emissions from water conveyance decreased almost 96% from 2010 to 2015.
 Emissions from the decomposition of solid waste increased 35% (see the above chart).
-More information available in the Water Conveyance & Solid Waste Staff Report and Fact Sheets.
+More information available in the Water and Solid Waste Fact Sheets.